Analytics: The discovery and communication of meaningful patterns in data.

 As a blogger, your main capital is knowledge.

-And, like any other business, without new inventory coming in (i.e. knowledge) then you don’t have any inventory to send out.
+And, like any other business, without new inventory coming in (i.e. knowledge), you don’t have any inventory to send out.
 Which is why the amount (of time and money) you invest in acquiring knowledge is an important data point for you to track.

 The good news is that I’m not talking about going back to school and getting a degree.
 I’m talking about a focused, intentional 20–30 minutes a day, everyday, spent acquiring knowledge.

 If you’re a food blogger this could mean reading through Amazon’s list of best selling cookbooks.
-If you’re writing an eBook it could mean watching 2–3 videos a day in the Creating an eBook series on FBP.
-If you’re wanting to build your YouTube audience it it could mean signing up with Lynda.com for a month and watching the tutorials about video production and YouTube publishing.
+If you’re interested in creating recipe videos for your blog, it could mean watching 2–3 videos a day in the Recipe Video series on Food Blogger Pro or checking out an episode of the Food Blogger Pro Podcast (free!).
+If you’re wanting to build your YouTube audience, it could mean signing up for LinkedIn Learning for a month and watching the tutorials about video production and YouTube publishing.

 3. Creator Ratio